Playing Time is Key

 Playing time is the most important factor in fantasy basketball.
 I’ve long held the belief that about 90 percent of NBA players would be able to post numbers worthy of fantasy consideration if given enough playing time.
 Only six players who averaged less than 30 minutes per game last season cracked Yahoo’s top-50 ranked players based on per-game averages.
-Those six guys consisted of categorical specialists who dominate one category (Serge Ibaka), proven veteran performers who had their minutes limited to preserve their health and effectiveness (Elton Brand, Manu Ginobili) or young players who were on the cusp of a full-scale breakout but weren’t given a full compliment of minutes yet (Paul George, Ersan Ilyasova).
+Those six guys consisted of categorical specialists who dominated one category (Serge Ibaka), proven veteran performers who had their minutes limited to preserve their health and effectiveness (Elton Brand, Manu Ginobili), or young players who were on the cusp of a full-scale breakout but weren’t given a full compliment of minutes yet (Paul George, Ersan Ilyasova).
 Stephen Curry was the sixth player in this group, but he only played less than 30 minutes per game due to injury.

 In the end, it’s pretty simple math: the more minutes a player logs, the more opportunity they’ll have to accumulate stats.
 For the most part, you’ll want to target players who are projected to average 30-plus minutes per game.
 That’s not to say players who average less than 30 minutes can’t hold significant fantasy value, just make sure they're contributing efficiently in threes, steals, blocks, or percentages.

 With that in mind, let’s take a look at players who have seen their situation change this season and could see their playing time rise above or fall below the 30-minute plateau.